 The College of Earth and Mineral Sciences has a rich history dating back more than a century, from the original focus on mining engineering, to today's interdisciplinary focus on earth, energy, and materials sciences and engineering.
-The college was formed in 1896 and we embarking on a yearlong celebration of our 125th anniversary.
-Starting fall 2020, the college will be hosting numerous events to commemorate this milestone.
-They will be posted as details are confirmed.
-Please check back often for updates.
+The college was formed in 1896 and we held numerous events during 2021 to celebrate our 125th anniversary.
+Browse the sections below to view activities and for some, zoom recordings of events.

 - 1859: The University (then known as the Pennsylvania Farmers' High School) offers its first course in geography and meteorology, a required course in the scientific and agricultural program.